Raf Simons takes over for Galliano at Dior

 But Gaytten's work came under criticism in fashion circles for lacking his predecessor's flair, and Dior never hid its intention of filling the top position with a designer of equal or greater stature to Galliano.

-Simons developed a strong international reputation at Jil Sander, which is majority owned by the Prada Group, earning credit for a trend toward bright colors that permeated more modestly priced markets.
+Simons developed a strong international reputation at Jil Sander, which is majority owned by the Prada Group, earning credit for a trend toward bright colours that permeated more modestly priced markets.

 "I'm someone who takes responsibility," Simons told the New York Times, which first reported his hiring.
 "I'm not an isolated person.
 The more I connect to people, the more I have the feeling that things work."